harrysof/Cemu-2.6-Remote-Toypad-Build/README.md

 ## Known limitations / not yet verified

 - Tag library (160 files) confirmed all 180 bytes; wire layout in `main.cpp` matches spec.
-- No CMake/compiler available in the dev environment used to write this — ToypadPicker has not been compiled or run.
+- No CMake/compiler available in the dev environment used to write this — LegoToypad has not been compiled or run.
 End-to-end controller + socket testing still needed on an actual Windows machine.

 ## Design notes

-ToypadPicker has no dependency on Cemu's source or memory — it only speaks the TCP protocol above.
+LegoToypad has no dependency on Cemu's source or memory — it only speaks the TCP protocol above.
 Anyone could write an alternate client against the same contract, and Cemu's stock dialog keeps working regardless of whether the listener or picker are in use.